I JUST FELT LIKE THERE WASN’T A SINGLE RISK FACTOR THAT APPLIED TO ME

 “I WAS YOUNG, I BREASTFED, I WAS FIT, ACTIVE, HEALTHY, I NEVER SMOKED, I NEVER DRANK, AND I JUST FELT LIKE THERE WASN’T A SINGLE RISK FACTOR THAT APPLIED TO ME.”

-Thanks to advances in breast cancer research, Sarajoy started targeted treatment on her cancer (a therapy which didn’t exist 10 years ago).
-In the past year, she’s had four surgeries, 29 rounds of chemo, 25 rounds of radiotherapy and countless appointments, tests, scans and hospital visits.
+Sarajoy started targeted treatment on her cancer (a therapy which didn’t exist 10 years ago).
+As part of her treatment, Sarajoy had four surgeries, 29 rounds of chemo, 25 rounds of radiotherapy and countless appointments, tests, scans and hospital visits

 BE A ZERO HERO